-Will you be facing some challenging people or situations as you celebrate Christmas or New Years?
+Will you be facing some challenging people or situations as you celebrate the holidays this year?

 Holiday celebrations can be joyful, but they can also be stressful when we encounter “difficult” people and more demands on our time, energy, and finances.
 Often there are unspoken expectations or traditions that we feel obligated to participate in, leaving us feeling resentful if we comply or guilty if we don’t.

 Make a plan to deal with challenging people and situations